 An increasing number of sets ask candidates specific pre-set questions that probe for certain competencies, analytical ability and advocacy skills.
 Interviewers might prompt you further on a question, but time constraints leave little room for back-and-forth, so it's important to give as full and rounded an answer as possible the first time around.
 You might also be asked to complete a written test or group exercise in which you have to argue a point against or alongside others.

 If you make it to a second interview, you'll probably find yourself in front of a large panel composed of a cross-section of people from chambers.
 By and large the panel will aim to assess the depth of your legal knowledge, advocacy potential and strength of character through some kind of legal problem given in advance.
 You might be asked to interpret a contract or piece of statute, or compare several judgments and give your view on a case study, with preparation time ranging from just ten minutes to a full week.
-Make sure you take along an appropriate practitioner’s text to your interview unless you know that one will be made available to you.

 “We're more interested in seeing how a candidate approaches a problem than whether or not they get the right answer."

 While it's important to demonstrate a solid grasp of the issues at hand, know that chambers generally aren’t looking for faultless knowledge of substantive law here so much as an insight into how your mind works.
 As one seasoned interviewer explained: “We're more interested in seeing how a candidate approaches a problem than whether or not they get the right answer.
 Sometimes we even ask them to give an argument for the opposition as well.”
 Another summed up their aims as follows: “What we're looking for is somebody who can take a case, select the good points, reject the bad ones and structure the most compelling argument available.”